KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-Those systems get deleted after the whole update tick is completed, so we don’t want to reinitialize them in `reset_game`.
-Instead, queue the reset by setting `need_reset_` true, and do reinitialization in `post_update` like this:
+Those systems are deleted after the whole update tick is completed.
+They should no be reinitialize in `reset_game`.
+Instead, queue the reset by setting `need_reset_` to `true`, and reinitialize in the `post_update` function, as follows.

 ```
 // Post update